Isaia Walker-Leawere: Senior career

+Walker-Leawere played nine seasons for the Hurricanes, during which he played 93 games for the franchise.
+He left New Zealand as a Super Rugby champion after the Hurricanes won the title at the end of the 2026 Super Rugby Pacific season.

+Italian club Benetton Rugby announced on 10 March 2026 that it had signed Walker-Leawere for the 2026–27 United Rugby Championship season, with the option to extend for another season.

 International career

 In 2014, Walker-Leawere was named in the New Zealand Barbarians Schools' team that played matches against Australian Schools and Fiji Schools.
 The following year, he was named in the New Zealand Secondary Schools team for a three-match international series in Australia.
 He started in all three games and scored two tries.

 On 10 May 2016, Walker-Leawere was named in the New Zealand Under-20 squad for the 2016 World Rugby Under 20 Championship in England.
 He played all 5 games in a campaign that saw New Zealand finish at a disappointing 5th place.